Graduate Programs at DU

 About this Program

 Students have the opportunity to work within Colorado's computer and electrical engineering fields while taking specialized, flexible courses that don't conflict with regular business hours.
-Program graduates work as computer software engineers, computer hardware engineers and systems engineers spanning several industries, corporations and countries.
+Graduates work as computer software engineers, computer hardware engineers, and systems engineers spanning several industries, corporations and countries.

 Daniel Felix Ritchie School of Engineering and Computer Science